7 Natural Tick Repellents

 There are many different types of ticks (the blacklegged tick, or deer tick, is notorious for spreading Lyme disease and its co-infections) but the risk of developing these infections depends on several factors, including the type of tick and how long it was attached to the skin.

 But you probably don’t want to take any chances.
 Hare are some natural and effective tick repellents that will help keep those nasty parasites away without having to resort to harsh chemicals:

 Cedar oil is a non-toxic, natural tick and insect repellent.
 It can be sprayed directly on clothing and skin.
 It is safe for use on humans and pets.
 Not only does cedar oil repel ticks and other irritating insects, but it kills them.
 Cedar oil spray can be purchased online and at most pet stores and big-box retailers.

 Try this simple recipe.
 Just mix and apply to exposed skin before heading outdoors:

 - 9 drops citronella essential oil

 - 1 tablespoon almond oil or jojoba oil

-- Apple Cider Vinegar – Apple cider vinegar to the rescue once again!
-This wonderful natural remedy also helps to remove and kill ticks.
+Apple cider vinegar to the rescue once again!
+This wonderful natural remedy also helps to repel ticks.
 The following solution can be sprayed on clothing and exposed skin, even lawn furniture.
 Combine the following in a spray bottle: